Harry Potter book covers all around the world

 We can all agree that the Harry Potter phenomenon is one of the best things that has ever happened to the world.
 From little kids to grandparents, every person has heard about the young and brave wizard Harry Potter who’s fighting against the evil and dark Lord Voldemort.
 I can bet that all of you have seen the movies several times, but have you all read the amazing books?
 I must admit, the books are as good as the movies and I really enjoyed both of them.
-To be honest, I really can’t pick a side.
+To be honest, I really can’t pick aside.
 And why not enjoy the best of both worlds if you have the option?

 It comes as no surprise that the Harry Potter books written by the amazing by J.K.
 Rowling are the best-selling series of all time.
 More than 450 million copies have been sold in the entire world and the book series were translated into over 80 languages.
 I’m not sure if many of you remember this, but the first Harry Potter book series appeared in 1997 and were published by Bloomsbury!
 Feeling old, right?
 And since then, they have been printed and reprinted all over the world.
 Some countries chose to use the original cover of Bloomsbury when they published the translated version of the books, but others chose to design the covers themselves instead.
-Therefore, there are some designs that are simple, depicting real scenes from the books and there also childish and cartoonish covers that are a little bit too abstract.
+Therefore, there are some designs that are simple, depicting real scenes from the books, and there are also childish and cartoonish covers that are a little bit too abstract.

-Today’s article presents a selection of different Harry Potter book covers from all over Europe, the United States and even countries from Asia.
-It’s amazing to discover how each of the book cover styles give off such different feelings, even though they all feature the same plot.
+Today’s article presents a selection of different Harry Potter book covers from all over Europe, the United States, and even countries from Asia.
+It’s amazing to discover how each of the book cover styles gives off such different feelings, even though they all feature the same plot.
 Have I made you curious?
 Good!
 This means you’re ready to take a visual ride into the magical realm of Harry Potter book covers.
 Join us into this beautiful and colorful adventure!

 1. The United Kingdom